SITE TABLE OF CONTENTS

 Welcome to the Water Quality Decision Support Application (WQDSA)

-This (WQDSA) provides land and water managers with geospatial data and online tools to prioritize, market, and implement actions on the landscape to achieve water quality objectives identified in local and state plans and ensure that decisions to spend public funds are strategic, defensible and transparent.
+This (WQDSA) provides land and water managers with geospatial data and online tools to prioritize, target, and measure conservation practices on the landscape to achieve water quality objectives identified in local and state plans and ensure that decisions to spend public funds are strategic, defensible and transparent.
 Local and state water plans consistently identify two primary objectives: 1) reduce erosion and sediment in surface runoff from agricultural fields, and 2) reduce peak flow events that transport the largest sediment loads by accelerating rates of field and channel erosion.
-The WQDSA allows users to 1) identify the water quality problems, 2) establish goals and objectives, 3) reference planning documents, 4) interactively create maps of projects for demonstration and marketing, 5) save projects in a database for future refinement, and 6) potentially export relevant information in a format suited to existing planning and reporting tools (e.g. eLINK).
+When fully developed, the WQDSA is envisioned to allow users to 1) identify the water quality problems, 2) establish goals and objectives, 3) reference planning documents, 4) interactively create maps of projects for demonstration and marketing, 5) save projects in a database for future refinement,and 6) potentially export relevant information in a format suited to existing planning and reporting tools (e.g. eLINK).